percona/pmm-doc/docs/backup/mongodb-backup/restore_MongoDB_backups.md

 ## Restore to a new cluster manually

+To restore to a new cluster manually:
+{.power-number}

 1. Install MongoDB and Percona Backup for MongoDB.
 Pay attention to the versions.
 To minimize potential incompatibility, use the same versions that were used for taking backups.
    For instructions, see the [PBM install documentation](https://docs.percona.com/percona-backup-mongodb/installation.html).